Different Types of Soccer Passes: A Full Guide

 The Chip Pass

-When the game is fast and you need to get the ball over a wall of defenders the chip pass is your answer.
-It’s not a long ball but not short either—it’s a perfectly weighted, delicate arc that floats over players’ heads, often landing at a teammate’s feet in a dangerous area.
+The chip pass is the pass you need to use to get the ball over a wall of defenders.
+It’s not a long ball but not short either, it’s a perfectly weighted, delicate arc that floats over players’ heads, and usually landing at a teammate’s feet in a dangerous area.

 A chip pass works by creating space in tight situations.
-While it’s often used for through balls, it can also be used to great effect when crossing the ball, adding another dimension to the game.
-It’s the kind of calculated gamble a clever bettor might make, meant to evade the defender’s reach while still being accurate.
-If you like to wager on unexpected outcomes, click here to read about odds that can work in your favor and how to take advantage of sportsbooks.
+While it’s often used for through balls, it can also be used to great effect when crossing the ball which can lead to a goal.

 The No-Look Pass